Menu Icon

 • Thinning hair

-Because many patients have non-specific symptoms, a delayed diagnosis is not uncommon.
+Because many patients have non-specific symptoms, a delayed diagnosis is common.

 How is hypothyroidism diagnosed?

-What should the TSH level be if I am trying to conceive or considering assisted reproduction or IVF?
+What should my TSH level be if I am trying to conceive or considering assisted reproduction or IVF?

-Patients diagnosed with overt hypothyroidism should have their physician test and adjust as needed the dose of their thyroid hormone supplementation, to ensure that their TSH lab values return to the normal reference range.
-This often requires increasing or decreasing the medication being used.
-This is true for all non-pregnant patients, including those who are trying to conceive.
+Patients diagnosed with overt hypothyroidism should have their physician test the dose of their thyroid hormone supplementation to ensure that their TSH lab values return to the normal reference range.
+Reaching this range often requires increasing or decreasing the amount of medication being used, which is true for all non-pregnant patients, including individuals who are trying to conceive.

-For pregnant women, the TSH reference ranges decrease because the pregnancy hormone (hCG) can bind TSH receptors and lead to lower TSH levels while maintaining a normal level of thyroid hormone.
-This means that a normal TSH in pregnant patients is lower than a normal TSH in non-pregnant patients.
+For pregnant females, the normal TSH level is lower than in non-pregnant patients.
+The reason is that pregnancy hormone (hCG) can bind TSH receptors and lead to lower TSH levels while maintaining a normal level of thyroid hormone.
+Therefore, the ideal TSH reference range decreases when someone is pregnant.

-For women with subclinical hypothyroidism who are trying to conceive, the cut-off TSH level for treatment is controversial.
-There is evidence that a TSH level above 4.0 mIU/L with a normal free T4 is associated with increased risk of miscarriage in infertile and non-infertile patients.
-Further, TSH values greater than 4.0 mIU/L have also been associated with decreased pregnancy rates after embryo transfer among infertile patients.
-Therefore, women with subclinical hypothyroidism defined as a TSH greater than 4.0 mIU/L should be treated when trying to conceive.xxi
+For females with subclinical hypothyroidism who are trying to conceive, there is evidence that a TSH level above 4.0 mIU/L with a normal free T4 is associated with increased risk of miscarriage in infertile and non-infertile patients.
+Further, TSH values greater than 4.0 mIU/L have been associated with decreased pregnancy rates after embryo transfer among infertile patients.
+Therefore, females with subclinical hypothyroidism defined as a TSH greater than 4.0 mIU/L should be treated when trying to conceive.xxiii

 Who should be tested for hypothyroidism?

 Often, hypothyroidism develops slowly, and the typical symptoms of a problematic thyroid may not appear until severe hypothyroidism is evident.
-While those with actual symptoms of hypothyroidism should be tested, a physician may also recommend thyroid testing for women or couples struggling with recurrent pregnancy losses or women who do not ovulate or who have irregular or absent menstrual cycles.xxv
+While anyone with actual symptoms of hypothyroidism should be tested, a physician may also recommend thyroid testing for couples struggling with recurrent pregnancy losses or females who do not ovulate or who have irregular or absent menstrual cycles.xxvii Even if there is no history of infertility, a doctor may suggest a quick TSH test prior to starting attempts at conception.

 How does hypothyroidism impact fertility and pregnancy?

-A woman with hypothyroidism can get pregnant and have a healthy pregnancy, but it may take medical intervention which may not always be successful.
-Maternal thyroid hormones are essential to the growth and maturation of the fetal brain because the fetal thyroid does not produce its own thyroid hormone until the 10th week of pregnancy.
-Because of this, if the mother’s thyroid gland does not produce enough thyroid hormone, this can lead to spontaneous miscarriages or fetal birth defects.xxvii Furthermore, hypothyroidism leads to changes in other hormones – such as estrogen, testosterone, prolactin, luteinizing hormone (LH), and gonadotropin releasing hormone (GnRH) - that support fertility and pregnancy.
-These hormonal changes may also affect fertility and maintenance of pregnancy.xxviii
+Maternal thyroid hormone is essential to the growth and maturation of the fetal brain because the fetal thyroid does not produce its own thyroid hormone until the 10th week of pregnancy.
+If the mother’s thyroid gland does not produce enough thyroid hormone, it can lead to spontaneous miscarriages or fetal birth defects.xxix

-Additionally, thyroid issues can affect menstruation, as briefly noted above.
-For 16 percent of women with hypothyroidism, they may have light periods or the complete absence of menstruation, while 7 percent have heavy menstrual bleeding.xxix
+Thyroid issues can also affect menstruation.
+In females with hypothyroidism, 16 percent have light periods or the complete absence of menstruation, while 7 percent have heavy menstrual bleeding.xxxi

-Underactive thyroid symptoms can also affect men.
-In men, hypothyroidism may affect testicular function, as the body does not produce hormones normally.
 As in females, hypothyroidism in males can change the levels of important hormones such as testosterone and prolactin.
-Hypothyroidism is also associated with low libido, erectile dysfunction, and delayed ejaculation, which can secondarily affect the ability to conceive.xxx
+It may affect testicular function and is also associated with low libido, erectile dysfunction, and delayed ejaculation, which can secondarily affect the ability to conceive.xxxii

 Can IVF drugs cause thyroid problems?

-While there is some evidence that fertility treatments may lead to an increase in TSH and asymptomatic (sub-clinical) hypothyroidism, these effects will typically resolve on their own and it is unclear what effect this has on the success of IVF.xxxi There may be a small increased risk of thyroid cancer in women treated with clomiphene or progesterone for infertility.xxxii
+While there is some evidence that fertility treatments can lead to an increase in TSH and asymptomatic (sub-clinical) hypothyroidism, these effects will typically resolve on their own and it is unclear what effect this has on the success of IVF.xxxiii There may be a small increased risk of thyroid cancer in females treated with clomiphene or progesterone for infertility.xxxiv

 What are the other hypothyroidism risks or complications?

-Untreated hypothyroidism can lead to weight gain/obesity, shortness of breath or fatigue on exertion, or muscle weakness.xxxiv A hypothyroid individual could also experience difficulty with memory/confusion, tingling in the extremities, constipation, changes in vision or taste, bleeding, changes in hair and skin, or kidney damage.xxxv
+Untreated hypothyroidism can lead to weight gain/obesity, shortness of breath or fatigue on exertion, or muscle weakness.xxxv A hypothyroid individual could also experience confusion or difficulty with memory, tingling in the extremities, constipation, changes in vision or taste, bleeding, changes in hair and skin, or kidney damage.xxxvi

 Conclusion